What Is Plantar Fasciitis?

-The plantar fascia is a connective tissue in the heel that stretches across the bottom length of your foot.
-Plantar fasciitis occurs when the connective tissue becomes inflamed, causing heel pain and discomfort during physical activity.
-Although the condition is completely treatable, traditional methods can take up to a year to start becoming effective.
+The plantar fascia is a connective tissue in the heel that stretches the bottom length of your foot.
+Plantar fasciitis is the inflammation of this connective band, causing heel pain and overall discomfort while walking or standing.
+Plantar fasciitis symptoms flare up most commonly during the mornings.
+It’s best to see a doctor to properly diagnose and create a treatment plan for your condition.
+Although the condition is completely treatable, traditional methods can take up to a year to start being effective.

-Plantar fasciitis is caused by a number of everyday activities, so understanding the condition is important for managing and treating it.
+Plantar fasciitis is caused by a number of everyday activities, so understanding and assessing the condition is paramount to managing and treating it.
 One of the most common causes of plantar fasciitis is excessive running, especially with improper fitting or non-supportive shoes.
-Too much exercise can lead to the plantar fascia being overworked and overstretched, which can cause tears in the tissue.
-Along with improper fitting shoes, pronation, the rolling of the feet inward, is a common cause of plantar fasciitis.
-If not treated properly, the plantar fascia becomes overstretched and starts to tear, causing inflammation.
+By over-exercising and running, the plantar fascia gets overworked and overstretched, eventually causing tears in the tissue and inflammation.
+Along with improper fitting shoes, over-pronation is a common cause of plantar fasciitis.
+By not having the right shoes to correct this issue, once again the plantar fascia becomes overstretched and starts to tear, causing the inflammation.

-Despite the common causes of plantar fasciitis, there are many different treatment options.
-For less severe cases, conservative home remedies include taking anti-inflammatory drugs to alleviate pain, applying ice packs to the bottom of your foot and heel, slowly stretching and exercising your feet to re-strengthen the tissue, and using orthotic devices are all ways to help manage your plantar fasciitis.
+Despite the most common causes, there are many different treatment options offered by the podiatry physicians at Tri-County Foot & Ankle.
+For less severe cases, conservative home remedies such as taking anti-inflammatory drugs to alleviate pain, applying ice packs to the bottom of your foot and heel, slowly stretching and exercising your feet to re-strengthen the tissue, and using orthotic devices to overcome issues such as over-pronation are all ways to help manage your plantar fasciitis.

 For more severe cases, shockwave therapy has become a common solution for plantar fasciitis.
 Shockwave therapy can effectively break up the tissue on the bottom of your foot which facilitates healing and regeneration.
 This fights the chronic pain caused by plantar fasciitis.
 Even if this doesn’t work, surgery is always a final option.
 Surgery on the tissue itself can be done to permanently correct the issue and stop the inflammation and pain in your heels.